This website requires JavaScript.

 • Strict Content Guidelines

-Twitch has very strict content policies that can lead to restrictions or bans when it is violated.
+Twitch has very strict content policies that can lead to restrictions or bans when they are violated.
 This rigidity can affect a creator's ability to share certain types of content.

 • Revenue Split